tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 ## How my OpenAPI/Swagger tutorial is different

-You can find a number of Swagger tutorials online.
+You can find many Swagger tutorials online.
 What makes mine different?
 Besides the end-to-end walkthrough using the OpenAPI 3.0 (rather than 2.0) version of the spec, and using an actual API for context, I also show how OpenAPI fields map to the Swagger UI display.
 More specifically, I demonstrate how and where each of the OpenAPI fields gets displayed in Swagger UI.

-Granted, there are many display frameworks that can parse and display information in an OpenAPI specification document, but [Swagger UI](https://github.com/swagger-api/swagger-ui) is one of the most popular ones.
+Granted, many display frameworks can parse and display information in an OpenAPI specification document, but [Swagger UI](https://github.com/swagger-api/swagger-ui) is one of the most popular ones.
 Swagger UI is sponsored by SmartBear, the same company that is heavily invested in the [OpenAPI initiative](https://www.openapis.org/) and which develops [Swaggerhub](pubapis_swaggerhub_smartbear.html).
 Their tooling is almost always in sync with the latest spec features.
 Swagger UI an actively developed and managed open-source project.

 By showing you how the fields in the spec appear in the Swagger UI display, I hope the specification objects and properties will take on more relevance and meaning.
 Just keep in mind that Swagger UI's display is *just one possibility* for how the spec information might be rendered.